San Carlos Parks Master Plan

 The City’s Parks & Recreation Department manages 17 parks including three community parks, four neighborhood parks, five mini parks, two open space parks, and two dog parks, as well as a youth center, an adult community center, athletic fields, tennis and pickleball courts, bocce ball courts, basketball courts, cornhole areas, an outdoor stage, and a diverse range of programs for all ages.
 San Carlos’ park and recreation facilities are greatly beloved and highly used by community members.

-Your input is key to helping the City understand how its parks, open space, and recreational facilities are serving the San Carlos community and identify ways to improve for the future.
-A series of virtual and in-person community activities will be held in 2024 and 2025 to collect input and keep the public informed.
+Community input from a diverse cross-section of San Carlos residents was key to helping the City understand how its parks, open space, and recreational facilities serve the community and identify ways to improve for the future.